WebKit/WebKit/Websites/webkit.org/languages.md

 All of these scripts must be written so that they are compatible with both Python 2 and Python 3.
-Some ports build on environments that have only Python 2, including the internal Apple build environment for older Apple OS versions such as macOS Movaje.
+Some ports build on environments that have only Python 2, including the internal Apple build environment for older Apple OS versions such as macOS Mojave.
 Other ports build on environments that have only Python 3.

 At some point in the future the Python 2 requirement will be relaxed.